How to Respond to a Rude Email Professionally (Examples & Tips)

 If the breathing doesn’t work, give yourself more time.

-You can’t let your emotions rule you, because getting into a heated argument over email or a team messaging app won’t do anyone any good.
+You can’t let your emotions rule you because getting into a heated argument over email or a team messaging app won’t do anyone any good, as our expert, Lisa Dawson, explained:

 You’ll spend valuable time and energy arguing with someone without working on solving the issue at hand — which probably prompted the original rude email in the first place.